justinmeiners/lisp-interpreter/README.md

 ### Philosophy

 - **Simple**: An interpreter is something that can easily get complicated with fancy features.
 This project doesn't aim to be an optimal, fully featured, or standards compliant Scheme implementation.
 It is just a robust foundation for scripting.
+(If you need a more complete implementation try [s7](https://ccrma.stanford.edu/software/snd/snd/s7.html))
 - **Data & Code**: Lisp is undervalued as an alternative to JSON or XML.
 This implementation provides first-class support for working with data or code.
 - **Unintrusive**: Just copy in the header and source file.
 Source code should be portable between major platforms.
 - **Unsurprising**: You should be able to read the source code and understand how it works.
 The header API should work how you expect.